-In both of Figures 2a and 2b we note a rapid decrease of the input frequency within several particle diameters from the driver.
+In both of Fig. 2a, b, we note a rapid decrease in the input frequency within several particle diameters from the driver.
 Following this, we observe the persistence of several lower frequencies ($\omega < \omega_o$) which are dependent on the particular chain arrangement.
-However, by p = 200 we note that the frequency content of the two arrangements is more comparable and frequencies $\omega \gtrsim 0.5$ have absolute Fourier components that are relatively small with respect to $\omega \lesssim 0.5$.
-This range of propagated frequencies is dependent on the disorder parameter, as investigated in Section 3.2.1.
+However, by p = 200, we note that the frequency content of the two arrangements is more comparable and frequencies $\omega \gtrsim 0.5$ have absolute Fourier components that are relatively small with respect to $\omega \lesssim 0.5$.
+This range of propagated frequencies is dependent on the disorder parameter, as investigated in Sect.
+3.2.1.

-Examining the evolution of a particular frequency component ω^ as it propagates down the chain, we note the dark and light oscillations ("stitching") apparent for certain frequencies in both plots of Figure 2.
-For lower frequencies, the wavelengths of these features match closely with those obtained from the dispersion relation (25) for the perfect chain, as shown in Figure 3.
+Examining the evolution of a particular frequency component ω^ as it propagates down the chain, we note the dark and light oscillations ("stitching") apparent for certain frequencies in both plots of Fig. 2.
+For lower frequencies, the wavelengths of these features match closely with those obtained from the dispersion relation (25) for the perfect chain, as shown in Fig. 3.
 Here, for a single chain realization, we compare the features of the dispersion relation to the spatial filtering behavior.
-To construct this figure we perform a discrete double Fourier transform of the $u^{(p)}(\tau)$ signal.
-With this plot we may examine the wavelength λ of the stitching as ω^ is varied.
-Note the close agreement between the analytical result (black circles) and the data in the low-frequency/longwavelength limit ($\omega < 0.5$).
-As the frequency increases, there is significant deviation of the disordered system from the monodisperse chain.
-The dark horizontal lines change with the particular chain arrangement and correspond to strong, but spatially short excitations, indicating localization of the oscillations at frequency ω^ .
+To construct this figure, we perform a discrete double

-Figure 3: The dispersion relation (a) obtained from the simulation displayed in (b).
+Fig. 3 Dispersion relation (a) obtained from the simulation displayed in (b).
 The black circles are obtained from the perfect chain ($\xi = 0$) dispersion relation (25) at 20 equidistant k^ values.
 Darker shades correspond to greater magnitude Fourier components.
+The horizontal stripes in a for w > 2 are due to the input signal at the first few particles, p < 5, and vanish if the space-Fourier-transform is carried out using only $p \ge 5$